Skip to main content

 2. Enriching data, refining personalization

-With intelligent attribution, the right lead goes to the right sales rep based on industry, geography, or specialization.
-The result: less friction, more conversions, and better productivity for your teams.
-That is the purpose of well-calibrated routing.
+Intelligent attribution sends the right lead to the right sales rep based on industry, geography, or specialization.
+Less friction, more conversions, better productivity.
+Routing only works when the underlying data is fresh enough to trust.

 Adapting your CRM to capitalize on data on demand